yashpawar6849/prometheus-conformance/README.md

 # Prometheus Conformance

 Prometheus is the standard for metric monitoring and observability in the cloud native ecosystem and beyond.
-To ensure interoperability, to protect users from suprises, and to enable more parallel innovation, the Prometheus project is certifying individual interface **compliance** and Prometheus **compatibility** under the Prometheus **conformance** program.
+To ensure interoperability, to protect users from surprises, and to enable more parallel innovation, the Prometheus project is certifying individual interface **compliance** and Prometheus **compatibility** under the Prometheus **conformance** program.

 This repository is the official reference.
 Working code, test results, etc. can be found in the respective Prometheus repositories.